japila-books/spark-sql-internals/docs/spark-sql-RelationalGroupedDataset.md

 [NOTE]
 ====
-link:spark-sql-properties.adoc#spark.sql.retainGroupColumns[spark.sql.retainGroupColumns] configuration property controls whether to retain columns used for aggregation or not (in `RelationalGroupedDataset` operators).
+link:spark-sql-properties.md#spark.sql.retainGroupColumns[spark.sql.retainGroupColumns] configuration property controls whether to retain columns used for aggregation or not (in `RelationalGroupedDataset` operators).

 `spark.sql.retainGroupColumns` is enabled by default.